 1. Blend soaked dal,salt and poha adding water as needed until thick and frothy.

-2. Blend rice until smooth or coarse to suit your liking.
+2. Grind rice until smooth or coarse to suit your liking.
 Add water as needed.
 Batter must be neither too thick nor too thin.

-3. Transfer to a pot.
+3. Next transfer to a pot.
 Set aside until fermented.
 The time it takes depends on the climate.

 4. After 6 hours, the batter fermented and had a bubbly texture.

-5. I greased the plates and poured the it in the plates.
+5. Lastly I greased the plates and poured the it in the plates.
 Steamed for exactly 6 to 7 minutes in the bubbling steamer.
 Since i made mini idli steamed for just 6 to 7 minutes else they has to be steamed for 10 minutes.
 Mini idly go well with idli sambar.